ScryEngineering/Rebrand/CPS Rebrand copy notes.md

 ##### Machine learning

+- The process of creating functionality trained from data - CPS.

 - A sub-field of Artificial Intelligence
 - Goal: Generally, to understand the structure of data and fit that data into models that can be understood and used by people.
 - Machine learning algorithms allow for computers to train on data inputs and use statistical analysis to output values that fall within a specific range